Colsai/scott_data606/README.md

 Within this project, we performed an end-to-end project for scraping a novel dataset of public work products in order to analyze the larger work scope of a major US government oversight agency.
 In doing so, we utilize

 ### Returning to the central questions
+1. What are common themes/trends within the scope of work we can view from looking at the projects that OIG is undertaking?
+Medicare, Medicaid, protection for children, and opioid work were significant themes from the projects.

+2. Do we (and how do we) see the influence of major health events, such as COVID, within the scope of OIG's work?
+Yes, we did.
+COVID-19 was a significant priority that was not a specific strategic priority, but was identified in several of the work plan topics that HHS OIG has produced.
+Similarly, nursing home oversight (more specific than simply 'group homes') was a topic identified by the models.

+3. Are plans (work plans) and findings (reports) similar in terms of topics identified and scope?
+Manual comparison was done between topics.
+Medicare, medicaid, opioids, and drug rebates were all major focuses in work plans and their reports.

+However, there were some differences:
+- The financial audit topic may have been too general, but did not have any obvious match to a reports topic.
+- Work plans included a distinct topic on information and cybersecurity that was not captured in the scope of the reports.

+4. How closely do the topics of work identified in the models connect to the priorities outlined by HHS OIG?
+The topic connected well overall.
+The first four priorities were represented highly for both work plans and reports.Additionally, the BERTopic model identified Covid, IHS, and Nursing Homes as other categories of priorities for HHS OIG.However, priorities five (cybersecurity), and 7 (leveraging technology) were not identified frequently within the topic modeling, suggesting more future focus to align with the strategic priorities.

+5. Are there any topics that appear to be underrepresented from the reports and data?
+- Cybersecurity and technology work did not seem to factor strongly into either the current work plans or reports that BerTopic identified.
+This indicates that OIG should consider greater investment into those fields.
+- Interestingly, one topic that was missed was IHS (Indian Health Service) work.
+While not a specific priority, it was obvious from the scope of the topics that IHS oversight was an important area of work for OIG.
+- Another missing topic was the significance of focus on nursing homes.
+HHS OIG outlines their prioritization of nursing homes on their website, but may be a consideration for outlining a future priority with specific regards to that work.
+- COVID-19 oversight was not outlined as a specific priority in the strategic plan, although it was an obvious scope of work, heavily into the work that OIG is committing to.
+Further research revealed that COVID was designated as another priority area with specific asks (https://oig.hhs.gov/coronavirus/).
+However, it did not appear as significantly in OIG’s reports- indicating a likelihood in ongoing work.

 ### Next Steps